Indiana Gov. Mike Pence is requesting federal disaster aid for Kokomo and Howard County in the wake of two natural disasters in the past eight months.

 “According to FEMA standards, the damage in Howard County gives us a starting point for a major disaster declaration request.
-If Howard County is approved, we will have the opportunity to request assistance for additional counties, if damage warrants,” Pence said in a press release.
+If Howard County is approved, we will have the opportunity to request assistance for additional counties, if damage warrants.”

-No one was seriously injured in the Howard County tornadoes, but damage estimates in the state’s request indicate Kokomo could require $4.54 million in direct federal aid and more than $10.5 million in disaster assistance loans.
+No one was seriously injured in the Howard County tornadoes, but damage estimates in the state’s request indicate Kokomo could need $4.54 million in direct federal aid, and more than $10.5 million in disaster assistance loans.

 Kokomo Mayor Greg Goodnight said the aid would be a considerable help in the wake of the storms.